 So you just announced you’re pregnant to your friends and family last night.
 Today, your mother-in-law texts asking if you’d like some nursery bedding she has picked out for her new grandbaby.
 As well as a crib.
 Car seat.
 And first Christmas outfit.

 The bedding is cute but not cute enough to help you overlook the sudden panic in your gut that you might have a grandma-zilla on your hands.
-You call your hubby to tell him about his mom, and right then, your doorbell rings with a year’s supply of diapers on your doorstep with a note that reads: FROM BABY’S FAVORITE GRANDMA.
+You call your hubby to tell him about his mom, and right then, your doorbell rings.
+A year’s supply of diapers is on your doorstep with a note that reads: FROM BABY’S FAVORITE GRANDMA.

 You then find yourself running to the bathroom to puke.
 And cannot tell if the nausea is morning sickness or overbearing grandma flu, which are hard to tell apart because they both come on suddenly and are hard to stop once they start.